CoryParsnipson/arduino-hid-gamepad-test/README.md

 ##  Nintendo Switch Thumbstick

-It is important to note that the Switch thumbstick is designed to work with 1.8V apparently (see the Nintendo Switch Reverse Engineering git repo above).
+The Switch thumbstick appears to be designed to work with 1.8V (see the Nintendo Switch Reverse Engineering git repo above).
 The thumbstick can also work perfectly fine at 5V as well, with the only difference being that the potentiometer values assume a larger range.

 At 1.75V, the raw range of the thumbstick appears to be: